biowdl/germline-DNA/index.md

 ## Scattering
 The pipeline performs scattering to speed up analysis on grid computing clusters.
+This is done in two ways.
+In the first the FastQ files are split into a number of chunks (see the `numberChunks` input).
+For each of these chunks the QC and alignment are performed in separate jobs, which can be processed in parallel.
+For certain other steps (such as variantcalling) a second method is
-This means that the reference genome will be split into regions of roughly equal size (see the `scatterSize` inputs).
-For certain steps each of these regions will be analyzed in separate jobs, allowing them to be processed in parallel.
+used: The reference genome is split into regions of roughly equal size (see the `scatterSize` inputs).
+Each of these regions will be analyzed in separate jobs as well, allowing them to be processed in parallel.

-## Tool versions
-Included in the repository is an `environment.yml` file.
-This file includes all the tool version on which the workflow was tested.
-You can use conda and this file to create an environment with all the correct tools.

 ## Contact
 <p>
   <!-- Obscure e-mail address for spammers -->
-For any question related to this pipeline, please use the
+For any questions about running this pipeline and feature request (such as adding additional tools and options), please use the
 <a href='https://github.com/biowdl/germline-DNA/issues'>github issue tracker</a>
 or contact
  <a href='http://sasc.lumc.nl/'>the SASC team</a> directly at: <a href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#115;&#97;&#115;&#99;&#64;&#108;&#117;&#109;&#99;&#46;&#110;&#108;'>